syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Types.md

 You can create a `GridPickerColumn` and set its ItemsSource property to a user-typed collection to display a list of user defined items in the picker drop down.
 Initially the picker column will be displayed with the values from the [GridColumn.MappingName](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~MappingName.html) property of the column if the [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridPickerColumn~DisplayMemberPath.html) and [ValueMemberPath](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridPickerColumn~ValueMemberPath.html) are not set.

 #### DisplayMemberPath
  Displays a value by comparing the values of the properties set as `GridColumn.MappingName` and `ValueMemberPath` in their respective underlying collections.
-If the `ValueMeberPath` property's values contains the `MappingName` property's current value, then its corresponding `DisplayMemberPath` property's value is displayed in the `GridCell`.
+If the `ValueMemberPath` property's values contains the `MappingName` property's current value, then its corresponding `DisplayMemberPath` property's value is displayed in the `GridCell`.
 Else the `GridCell` appears blank.
-However in the edit mode the values of the `DisplayMemberPath` property are dispayed as the picker items.
+However in the edit mode the values of the `DisplayMemberPath` property are displayed as the picker items.

 #### ValueMemberPath
- Once editing is ended the column having the `MappingName` equal to the `ValueMeberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.
+ Once editing is ended the column having the `MappingName` equal to the `ValueMemberPath` has its data changed to the corresponding `ValueMemberPath` value for the selected `DisplayMemberPath` value in the picker.

 ### Customization of picker dropdown values
  The following code example shows you how to customize the picker data using `DisplayMemberPath` and `ValueMemberPath`